michaelmcandrew/civicrm-user-guide-gitbook/events/manual-event-registration.md

 An event registration communicates the contact's participation in the organization's event.
 A corresponding financial transaction indicates the monetary value associated with that participation.
 While related, the two are distinct.

 The distinction is best understood by considering the common scenario of an organization waiving fees for a V.I.P., a speaker, or someone who participating in the event in a limited way.
-In such cases, you want to register the individuals but may not want to create an associated financial transaction.
-CiviCRM respects this distinction by recording the event registration record under the Events tab, recording the financial record under the Contributions tab, and then creating a link between the two records.
+In such cases, you want to register the individuals but may not want to create an associated financial transaction.CiviCRM respects this distinction by recording the event registration record under the Events tab, recording the financial record under the Contributions tab, and then creating a link between the two records.